Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

 Our spectra collected between August 18 and September 5, 2012 show little evolution: the H features show prominent P-Cygni profiles, with deep minima at 8000-9000 km s$^{-1}$ and edges possibly extending to 14000-15000 km s$^{-1}$.
 The H$\alpha$ narrow emission component still has a FWHM velocity of 800 $\pm$ 100 km s$^{-1}$, while the highest resolution spectra allow us to measure the FWHM velocity from the clearly detected narrow Fe II emissions (multiplet 42) to be about 240 $\pm$ 20 km s$^{-1}$.

 As highlighted by \citet{mau12}, the spectra from September 10 to 23 (2012a event) do closely resemble those of type II SNe (the similarity with early spectra of the under-luminous type IIP SN 2005cs shown in their Figure 2 is remarkable).
 Both H and Fe II lines now show broad P-Cygni profiles with a prominent broad emission component.
 However we now present spectra of the 2012a event covering a period from August 8, 2012 to September 23, 2012 (47 days), and we do not observe the typical evolution of a type II SN over this period.
 In particular, 15-20 days after explosion, type II-P SNe develop the strong, broad near-infrared Ca II triplet feature \citep{pasto06}, but we don't observe this for the 2012a event.
 The cores of the absorptions of the Balmer features indicate expansion velocity of the ejected material of $\sim$ 5000-6000 km s$^{-1}$ (4200 $\pm$ 500 km s$^{-1}$ from the Fe II lines), but the blue edge of the wings still reach to much higher velocities (about 13800 km s$^{-1}$).
-Figure \ref{fig6} (top) shows a comparison of SN 2009ip at 3 representative epochs (September 24, 2011; August 8 and September 28, 2012) with a spectrum of NGC 3432-LBV1 in outburst (April 24 2009).
+Figure \ref{fig7} (top) shows a comparison of SN 2009ip at 3 representative epochs (September 24, 2011; August 8 and September 28, 2012) with a spectrum of NGC 3432-LBV1 in outburst (April 24 2009).
 The high velocity P-Cygni absorption (in the Balmer lines) is certainly stronger in the 2012a event than we observed in 2011 and in NGC3432-LBV1 in outburst, but we illustrate here that the detection of high velocity gas is not only restricted to core-collapse SNe.
 Similar high velocity edges are clearly detected in SN 2009ip in 2011 (13800 km s$^{-1}$) and in NGC3432-LBV1 \citep[$\sim$9000 km s$^{-1}$,][]{pasto10}.
+A blow up of the H$\alpha$ and H$\beta$ regions of a few selected of spectra of SN 2009ip is shown in Figure \ref{fig8}, supporting our claim that broad absorption features -though fainter- were detected even before August 2012.
 We will discuss the implications of this in Section \ref{discussion}.